openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 }
 ```

-Note: The RP does not need to explicitly request the `type` field as it is a mandatory element of any `document` entry.

 It is at the discretion of the OP to decide whether the requested verification data is provided to the RP.
-It is also at the discretion of the OP to provide more verification data than has been requested by the RP.

 ## Defining constraints on Verification Data {#constraintedclaims}